jundalisay/sp/content/en/research/other/alien/essassani/aliens.md

 Physical Aliens | Description
 --- | ---
-Humans | Genetically manipulated homo erectus Reptilians | Genetically manipulated dinosaurs
+Humans | Genetically manipulated homo erectus by the Anunnaki Anunnaki | Creators of humans, from Cygnus
-Grays | Genetically modified Future humans
 Blue men | Compassionate race
-Tall Whites | Nordics
-Anunnaki | Creators of humans
-Precursors | Creators of reptilians and dinosaurs Essassani | Hybrid of humans and grays
+Essassani | Hybrid of humans and grays, from Orion Grays | Genetically modified future humans, from Zeta Reticuli Lyrian | Evolved from Anunnaki
-Plaedians | Evolved from Anunnaki
+Plaedians | Also evolved from Anunnaki
+Precursors | Creators of reptilians and dinosaurs Reptilians | Genetically manipulated dinosaurs
-Sirians | These are the good aquatic aliens and source of RH negative blood type and dolphins
+Sirians | These are the good aquatic aliens and source of RH negative blood type and dolphins Tall Whites | Nordics

 Non-Physical Aliens | Description